Therapy for Professional Stress

 • Trouble transitioning between work and personal life

-• Loss of creativity or enjoyment
+• Loss of creativity, pleasure, or motivation

 • Increased self-criticism or fear of falling short